Kerry urges EU to postpone funding ban in Israeli-occupied territories

 Israeli-Palestinian peace has been Kerry's main foreign policy initiative since becoming secretary of state on February 1.

-He is also expected to see Israeli Prime Minister Benjamin Netanyahu soon.
+He is also expected to see Israeli Prime Minister Benjamin Netanyahu soon, though not on his current trip to Europe which ends on Monday.

 The core issues that need to be settled in the more than six-decade-old Israeli-Palestinian dispute include borders, the fate of Palestinian refugees, the future of Jewish settlements in the West Bank and the status of Jerusalem.